schlopshow/artixinstall/README.md

 ## To Do List
 I need to add the ability to choose which init system your using, I also want to have the same interactive installtion that for example debian has.

-## Why?
-I made this script to make my life slightly easier because I like using artix, using a rolling release distro without understanding how to fix things is a mistake.